-Sustainability is important to us as an organisation, it runs through our corporate strategy, Platforms for our Places where Stewarding our Natural Resources is one of the five key commitments.
-Our Sustainability Framework Sustainable AW, sets out our commitments and actions over the next year on energy, transport, waste, water, biodiversity and carbon reduction.
+Sustainability is important to us as an organisation, it runs through our corporate strategy, Platforms for our Places where Stewarding our Natural Resources is

 We are committed to becoming more sustainable as an organisation.
 In 2019 the councils declared Climate Emergency and committed to work towards becoming carbon neutral by 2030.
 All staff are encouraged to consider how they can reduce their impact on the environment through their service delivery and personal actions.
 Here are some examples of action we are taking: